carla-simulator/rllib-integration/README.md

 ## Running on AWS

 Additionally, we also provide tools to automatically run the training on EC2 instances.
-To that end, we make use of the [**Ray autoscaler**](https://docs.ray.io/en/latest/cluster/index.html) API.
+To do so, we use the [**Ray autoscaler**](https://docs.ray.io/en/latest/cluster/index.html) API.

 ### Creating the training AMI